 The cost of the models can vary depending on a few factors, but generally, a corded electric mower is cheaper than a gas mower.
 If you decide to go with a cordless mower instead then a gas model is usually the cheaper option.
 The cost can also vary by the features you want in your mower and the materials the model will be made out of; generally, gas-powered mowers are made out of costly materials like steel.

-If you’re factoring in the long term cost of gas and batteries, you may find that battery powered electric mowers are a hassle to shop for.
-Many this kind of mowers require battery replacements, since most models can only use specific batteries from their brand; the cost of a replacement can get quite high.
+If you’re factoring in the long term cost of gas and batteries, you may find that battery-powered electric mowers are a hassle to shop for.
+Many of these kinds of mowers require battery replacements since most models can only use specific batteries from their brand; the cost of a replacement can get quite high.
 Likewise, having to regularly pour gas into a gas-powered model can eat away at your wallet.
 Corded electric mowers require neither gas or a battery, making them cheaper in the long run.

 Environmental & User Safety

-If your environmentally-minded, it’s likely that you are already a fan of electric powered mowers over gas powered mowers.
-Electric mowers don’t let off hazardous gases into the environment like gas mowers do.
+If you are environmentally minded, it’s likely that you are already a fan of electric-powered mowers over gas-powered mowers.
+Electric mowers don’t let off hazardous gases into the environment as gas mowers do.
 It’s important to remember that corded electric mowers are the most environmentally friendly option as they don’t use a lithium battery.
 Keep in mind that every model will have some impact on the environment unless it is fueled using solar power.

 Gas-powered mowers are also ranked more dangerous as they have more power, but fewer safety features.
 Safety features can be a vital purchasing point for those with young children or kids that tend to help with yard work.